Dear readers of ADxS.org, please forgive the disruption.

 • LH (luteinizing hormone):

-together with FSH regulates the female cycle
+regulates the female cycle together with FSH

 • Prolactin:

-• Growth Hormone (GH)
+• Growth hormone (GH)

-• → thereby activation of the adrenal cortex
+• → thereby activating the adrenal cortex

 • Glucocorticoid release (stress hormones, especially cortisol)